-The Mexican Cultural Center of Northern California’s (MCCNC) mission is to enrich the Sacramento area community through entertainment, education and outreach activities that preserve Mexican heritage by fostering the artistic, cultural and historical legacy of Mexico.
+The Mexican Cultural Center of Northern California’s (MCCNC) mission is to enrich the Sacramento and Northern California communities through education, entertainment and outreach activities that preserve Mexican heritage by fostering the cultural, artistic and historical legacy of Mexico.

 The MCCNC hosts, helps to promote and supports annual community events.
 These include the; MCCNC Annual Dinner Gala, Día de Los Muertos, Día de La Bandera, Reina Fiestas Patrias, and El Grito de Dolores.